Emanuele Castellano

 Discover the charm of the underground archaeological excavations of Termoli with an exclusive and captivating journey into the heart of local history.

-6. The village of Sant'Agata de' Goti, a picturesque medieval village in Campania
+6. Sant'Agata de' Goti, the most picturesque flower festival in Campania

 Where to go in spring in Italy: Sant'Agata dei Goti, Campania